 What if there was a better way.
 What if instead of approaching every situation as a crime in progress there were first responders aware of the intricate and complicated mental problems that millions of American’s suffer.
 While the Palin case involves allegations of actual violence and guns, most domestic violence cases are different.

 The police, however, are not trained to come into a home and assess mental conditions.
 A war veteran suffering PTSD is no more likely to get assistance in such a scenario than a drunken abuser who has caused serious harm to a spouse or child.

 I can’t say I agree with Sarah Palin about anything.
-However, I can’t ignore the issues she raised about how those who suffer from the mental disease are treated by the criminal justice system.
-I have had numerous domestic violence cases where my client was attempting to calm a loved one who suffered form mental illness.
+However, I can’t ignore the issues she raised about how those who suffer from mental disease are treated by the criminal justice system.
+I have had numerous domestic violence cases where my client was attempting to calm a loved one who suffered from mental illness.
 The combination of alcohol and other recreational drugs makes an already volatile individual dangerous and unstable.
 A person seeking assistance from the police to calm the situation is then faced with a group of officers entirely incapable and untrained for anything other than safety and arrest.
 It is not uncommon for the person seeking assistance from police ends up getting arrested.

 It is truly sad to see the cases.
 I defend cases where I wish there had been a PERT team to respond instead of the police.
 The psychiatric emergency response is something that should be prioritized by law enforcement in every city.